Back to Wyoming

 Enhanced Penalties for Fentanyl Distribution to Minors

-This law makes it a felony with harsher penalties for adults who give fentanyl to minors.
+This law increases penalties for adults who distribute fentanyl to minors.

 What This Bill Does

-• Creates an enhanced penalty for anyone over 18 years old who gives fentanyl to someone under 18.
+• Creates a new penalty for people over 18 years old who distribute fentanyl to minors under 18.

-• Defines 'fentanyl' to include any substance that falls within the chemical designation of fentanyl, including its isomers and salts.
+• Defines 'fentanyl' to include any substance within the chemical designation of fentanyl, including isomers and salts.

 Who It Names or Affects

-• Adults over the age of 18 who distribute fentanyl to minors under 18.
+• People over the age of 18 who distribute fentanyl to minors under 18.

 Terms To Know